Nachiket-Roy/api/docs/api-spec.md

 Q. When would 410 be more accurate?
 A. When the resource previously existed but has been permanently deleted and will not return.

+#### PATCH vs PUT

+PATCH performs partial updates and never removes unspecified fields.
+PUT replaces the entire resource.

+Q. Why does PATCH exist?
+A. To allow partial updates to a resource without requiring the client to send the full representation.

+Q. Why is an empty PATCH invalid?
+A. Because PATCH must describe at least one change; an empty request has no semantic meaning.

+Q. How does PATCH differ from PUT?
+A. PUT replaces the entire resource, while PATCH updates only the specified fields and leaves others unchanged.

+Q. Why does PATCH return 200?
+A. Because the request succeeded and the server returns the updated resource; 204 is allowed but omits the body.

+Q. How can PATCH cause data loss if done wrong?
+A. If implemented like PUT, unspecified fields may be overwritten or removed, causing accidental data loss.